Site menu:

 Junior Women Olivia McDonald

 Prior to 2008 The Argus newspaper in Dundalk conducted an annual "Sports Star of the Year" poll among its readers.
-Athletes from St Peter's AC have featured strongly in recent years.
+Athletes from St Peter's AC featured strongly in the years leading up tp 2008.

 The Argus Sports Star of the Year awards